nicolasCastro/retrofit_url_annotaation/README.md

 We will apply this class to retrofit interfaces as class annotation.

-## Make the change
+## Using Annotations

 Now is the time to see the change in the `ServiceFactory` class.
-Let's start looking if our service contains the annotation we just created.
+Let's start by asking if our service contains the annotation we just created.
-In the `createInstance` method, we will add the following line to the beginning:
+In order to do that, in the `createInstance` method, we will add the following line to the beginning:

 ```
 val apiUrlAnnotation = clazz.annotations.find { it is ApiUrl } as ApiUrl?